 He knows more about this stuff than most of us.

-And uh again, you know, folks, if you're interested in more on my perspective on this, I just did a interview with uh Ginny Thomas, um Supreme Court Justice's Clarence Thomas' wife.
+And again, folks, if you're interested in more in my perspective on this, I just did an interview with Ginny Thomas, Supreme Court Justice's Clarence Thomas's wife.

 You may want to check that out.

-Uh joining us now is a special guest, um, former member of Congress, 2012 candidate for president, uh the first female GOP candidate to compete in a televised presidential debate, and actually she won the Iowa straw poll.
+Joining us now is a special guest, former member of Congress, 2012 candidate for president, the first female GOP candidate to compete in a televised presidential debate, and actually she won the Iowa Straw Poll.

 Hi, Rich.